The Defenders (1961 TV series): References in other media

 The second season of Mad Men contains an episode named "The Benefactor" that featured a brief clip from The Defenders episode of the same name.
 In the Mad Men episode, the Sterling Cooper advertising agency is trying to secure sponsors for The Defenders episode, which contains a plot involving abortion (originally telecast on April 28, 1962), after the regular sponsors pulled out because they claimed the episode (and subject matter) was too controversial.
 The episode also offers a fictional backstory for the episode; that it was written for the third season of the series but rejected by the network for the usage of abortion as a plotline.
 The following season, the writers produced a script that revolved around the theme of cannibalism but the episode was rejected by the director who was assigned to film the episode due to the content.
 The director's refusal led to the network being forced to film the abortion-centric script, which an executive assigned to find advertisers for the show proclaims was the plan all along.

 In his memoir, Randy Barnett, a law professor at Georgetown, credits watching The Defenders as a child as the inspiration for him to enter the legal profession.

+The Defenders is also referenced in a season three episode of The Dick Van Dyke Show, "Laura's Little Lie", in which Laura Petrie (Mary Tyler Moore) asks her husband Rob (Dick Van Dyke) to "stop acting like E.G. Marshall," to which Rob responds by asking her to "stop acting like a guilty defendant."